AscendNTNU/fluid/Fluid FSM blueprint.md

 - a pose
 - an action
 - callbacks for when a state begins execution and when a state is finished executing
-- Valid state transition (for the state graph)

 #### Different types of states (**TODO: Find out which other states we need** )
 - Manual (PX4: MANUAL/STABILIZED)
-- Idle (hovers at current position, PX4: AUTO_LOITER)
+- PositionHold (hovers at current position, PX4: AUTO_LOITER)
+- Idle (armed, but stationary at ground)
 - Move (PX4: OFFBOARD)
 	- Take off
 - Land (lands at the current position, PX4: AUTO_RTL)